Can Dogs Eat Shallots?

 What You Should Know

 Shallots should be kept well away from dogs.
-If your dog has eaten shallots, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten shallots, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources